 We research information and analyse data to create new insights.
-We use these insights to solve problems and make logical and reasoned recommendations.
+We use these insights to solve problems and make logical and reasoned recommendations to put into practice.

 Work together - Collaborating, Caring, Inclusion

-We collaborate across our communities in a caring and respectful way.
+We collaborate across the organisation to get things done.
 We look for people with different perspectives from our own.
 We listen to and value their ideas so that we reach better outcomes.
 We share information with our colleagues.